 A chain that continues to slip off your bicycle, at best, is annoying.
 Not only is it irritating, but it also becomes dangerous when you are stuck in traffic.

 Therefore, you need to prevent this from happening.
-So how do you fix a skipping chain, and why is it happening?
+So how do you fix a skipping chain or clicking bike chain, and why is it happening?
 When the bike chain comes off frequently, compared to the past, something changed in the setup, and you need to take care of it as soon as possible.